How do I discern a possible vocation with the Order?

 The Order must thus become a community of witnesses to the Gospel.

-I live outside England.
+I live outside Great Britain.
 Can I still apply?

 The Order can only accept applications from men who live within the jurisdiction of an Anglican diocese in Great Britain (i.e., England, Scotland, and Wales).